yoshichulo/PF_Bestiary/README.md

 + All its abilities.
 + And more...

-This is by far what is actually designed (not in code yet)
+This is by far what is actually designed (yet implementing code)

 ![example_img](https://i.imgur.com/zaCgq1f.png "PF Bestiary example")